sigSandor/sigSandor.github.io/_security/2024-05-15-homelabpart1.md

 ### <span style="color: purple; font-weight: bold;">anything</span>

-This post was inspipurple by this post from
+This post was inspired by this blog by
 David Varghese

 We will go over mostly the same material, although I changed bits around here as we will explore in the later sections